 Condition Likelihood Typical Treatment Cost Insurance Coverage Notes

-Patellar Luxation Moderate - High Covered under comprehensive and most mid-tier plans.
-Common in small breeds including Cavaliers.
-Surgical correction is the usual treatment for moderate to severe cases.
-Bilateral occurrence (both knees) is common.
+Patellar Luxation Moderate - High Common in small breeds including Cavaliers.
+Surgical correction is needed for moderate to severe cases.
+Covered as a hereditary condition under comprehensive plans.

 🐶